-LKAB is together with SSAB and Vattenfall working on a breakthrough project, HYBRIT, that aims to produce the first fossil free steel to the market in 2026.
+LKAB is together with SSAB and Vattenfall working on a breakthrough project, Hybrit, that aims to produce the first fossil free steel to the market in 2026.
 This can only be achieved by replacing coal with hydrogen and exclusively using LKAB’s climate efficient pellets as feedstock.
 The project could potentially bring huge gains in terms of emissions reduction, with an estimated reduction of ten percent in Sweden and seven percent in Finland overall.

 Moreover, LKAB has initiated an industrial development project, Sustainable Underground Mining, in order to set a new world standard for sustainable mining at great depths.
 LKAB envisions mines of the future being CO2-free, digitalised and autonomous.

 However, LKAB also goes beyond iron ore mining.
-LKAB is developing the REEMAP project, an innovative technology for upgrading mine waste from iron ore production.
+LKAB is developing an innovative technology for upgrading mine waste from iron ore production.
 This could result in LKAB producing phosphorus and rare earth metals, which in the EU are classified as strategic minerals that are of particular importance to the industry.

 LKAB’s activities are essential for the EU to warrant that it does not depend on foreign states for steelmaking and are therefore a good fit with the expected policy initiatives under the EU Green Deal.
 Securing reliable and unhindered access to raw materials is important for the EU, with security of supply from EU sources as a key pillar in line with the upcoming Circular Economy Action Plan and the EU Industrial Strategy.

-LKAB is also dedicated to delivering on the circular economy and is therefore also in the business to recycle blast furnace slag from the steel industry for production of Ground Granulated Blast Furnace Slag (GGBS), a sustainable product that can replace seventy percent of Portland Cement in concrete mix, thereby delivering decreased CO2 emissions.
+LKAB is also dedicated to delivering on the circular economy and is therefore also in the business to recycle blast furnace slag from the steel industry for production of Ground Granulated Blast Furnace Slag (GGBS), a sustainable product that can replace seventy percent of Portland Cement in concrete mix, thereby delivering decreased carbon emissions.